 Regardless of your experience level (but especially if you’re brand new to yoga), we recommend starting your O2 practice with a Basics class.
-Basics classes are challenging, but since their focus is more on foundations of the practice, they move more slowly than other classes.
-Intermediate and Rajas classes are designed to help students to develop the strength and flexibility needed to explore more advanced postures (inversions, arm balances, more advanced versions of things introduced in Basics) while still offering in-depth instruction in basic postures and alignment.
+Basics classes are challenging, but since their focus is on foundations of the practice, they move more slowly than other classes.
+Intermediate classes are designed to help students to develop the strength and flexibility needed to explore more advanced postures (inversions, arm balances, more advanced versions of things introduced in Basics) while still offering in-depth instruction in basic postures and alignment.
 Astanga and Power classes are more advanced and are recommended for students who have previous experience with vinyasa (flow) and Astanga styles of yoga.
-For students who are comfortable with the Astanga Primary Series, we also offer Second Series classes the last week of the month.

-All regularly-scheduled classes at O2 are on a drop-in basis (meaning you DO NOT need to sign up in advance — we can sign you up right at the desk).
+All regularly-scheduled in-person classes at O2 are on a drop-in basis (meaning you DO NOT need to sign up in advance — we can sign you up right at the desk).
 For online classes, please sign up at least 30 minutes ahead of time so we can send the Zoom link to you.
 (If you miss the cut off, just email us at email@example.com for help in signing up.)
-Please consult the class schedule for information on class length and time; click here to learn about rates beyond the new student offerings.
+Please consult the class schedule for information on class length and time; click here to learn about our rates.

 What to wear